Progressive media saw the Ocasio-Cortez upset coming

 What's behind Tom Arnold's bizarre anti-Trump media blitz

-At The Intercept, Ryan Grim, the site's Washington editor, keyed in on the race months ago.
+At The Intercept, Ryan Grim, the DC bureau chief, keyed in on the race months ago.
 In May he and reporter Aida Chavez wrote a key profile of Ocasio-Cortez.
 "That's how I heard about her," one of the site's founding editors Jeremy Scahill said.

 On Tuesday night he tweeted out credit to Chavez and Grim for "understanding the @Ocasio2018 moment early."

-Note: Correction: This article originally misstated Ryan Grim's title at The Intercept.
-He is its D.C. bureau chief.